igorastashov/mlops-example-project/README.md

 Put your Pokémon image into the appropriate folder `photo` to test.

 ```
-# Model weights need to be downloaded.
+# Model weights need to be downloaded
 python inference.py
 ```